grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

 [`match_subject_alt_names`][match_subject_alt_names] in `CertificateValidationContext`.
 If `auto_sni_san_validation` is set in the [UpstreamTlsContext][UTC], matching will be performed against the SNI that was used by the client, and this validation will replace the [`match_subject_alt_names`][match_subject_alt_names] if set.
-The SNI to check aggainst will be made available to the code performing SAN validation in a language dependent way, for example in Java, the SNI used will be set in the `XdsX509TrustManager` that performs the SAN validation and is set in the `SslContext` used for the handshake, and this SNI will be passed on from the `SslContextProvider` to the `XdsX509TrustManager` constructor.
+This verification occurs in the TrustManager of the SslContext which is created using the cert store indicated by `CertificateValidationContext` in `UpstreamTlsContext` which is either a managed cert store or the system root cert store.

+#### Caching for the SslContext
+The `SslContextProviderSupplier` creates a provider for the client `SslContext` and today maintains a cache of `UpstreamTlsContext` to the client `SslContext` provider instances.
+For the SNI requirement, the `TrustManager` in the `SslContext` needs to be aware of the SNI to validate the SAN against, so a different `TrustManager` instance needs to be created for each SNI to use for the same `UpstreamTlsContext`, so this cache's key will need to be enhanced to be <UpstreamTlsContext, String> to hold the SNI as well.

 [A29_SAN-matching]: https://github.com/grpc/proposal/blob/master/A29-xds-tls-security.md#server-authorization-aka-subject-alt-name-checks
 [match_subject_alt_names]: https://github.com/envoyproxy/envoy/blob/b29d6543e7568a8a3e772c7909a1daa182acc670/api/envoy/extensions/transport_sockets/tls/v3/common.proto#L407